-The first tell-tale symptom of a pear leaf blister mite infestation is raised pinkish red or green pimple-like lumps.
+The first tell-tale symptom of a pear leaf blister mite infestation is raised pinkish-red or green pimple-like lumps.

 The leaves may then begin to drop from the plants.

-How Bad Bumps are on Pear Tree Leaves
+Are Bumps on Pear Tree Leaves Bad?

 Bumps on pear tree leaves are largely a cosmetic issue.
-If preventative measures are taken in the fall and spring to mitigate the infestation, it is possible to eliminate the issue without the tree’s long-term health being affected.
+If preventative measures are taken in the fall and spring to mitigate the infestation, it is possible to eliminate the problem without the tree’s long-term health being affected.

-However, in the short term, bumps on pear leaves mean your pear harvest may suffer.
+However, bumps on pear leaves in the short term mean your pear harvest may suffer.

 What Pear Rust Mites are